-City of Onaga: The city looked into establishing a temporary grocery store but could not locate an appropriate building.
+City of Onaga: The city looked into establishing a temporary grocery store, but could not locate an appropriate building.
 They explored a building used for their annual county fair, but that building didn't have any heat, so they abandoned that idea.
 In early summer 2011, the City of Onaga did enter into a partnership with a private entrepreneur to build and operate a community grocery store.
-The partnership calls for the private operator to own the land and make equity investments in the store equipment, all inventory, and start-up costs.
+The partnership calls for the private operator to own the land and make equity investments in the store equipment, all inventory and start-up costs.
 A local, private bank is financing the grocery building and also helping finance equipment and start-up costs.
 The City of Onaga is providing 100% of the cost of the new grocery facility.
-The city is providing five annual payments to the private storeowner who will then use those payments to repay the local bank.
-At the end of five years the bank and city relinquishes the mortgage and any ownership interest in the building to the private owner, so long as the business owner operates the grocers" its money through local sales tax revenue generated at the grocery store over the twenty-year period the store is in operation.
-The city believes this is a worthwhile investment because without a grocery store, people are looking to move elsewhere, they have lost sales tax from the burned out store, and other businesses are reporting they are seeing fewer customers resulting in less sales tax for the city.
+The city is providing five annual payments to the private store owner who will then use those payments to repay the local bank.
+At the end of five years the bank and city relinquishes the mortgage and any ownership interest in the building to the private owner.
+So long as the business owner operates the grocery store over a twenty year period the city's investment is forgiven.
+The City of Onaga "recovers" its money through local sales tax revenue generated at the grocery store over the twenty year period the store is in operation.
+The city believes this is a worthwhile investment because without a grocery store, people are looking to move elsewhere, they have lost sales tax from the burned out grocery store, and other businesses are reporting they are also seeing fewer customers resulting in less sales tax for the city.
 As the Onaga mayor pointed out, "Without a store, your town disappears, and the valuation of property goes down.
 Residents have scattered like geese to area towns to buy groceries and other goods.
-Sales tax leaves the town and county."
+Sales tax leaves the town and the county."